Raccoons-Rise-Up/client-godot/README.md

+# New Contributors Please Read!!!
+The dev branch is the most up-to-date branch, the main branch is old and will be eventually deleted and dev will become the new main.

-## New Contributors Please Read!!!
+# New Contributors Please Read!!!
 The dev branch is the most up-to-date branch, the main branch is old and will be eventually deleted and dev will become the new main.

 # Raccoons Rise Up Game Client
 ## My First Serious Project in Godot :)